skybrian/bot-typist/README.md

 * There are other notebooks besides Jupyter.
 Adding support for them might be fun?

 ## Release Notes

+### 0.3.0 - "Stopping is important"

+* If the bot tries to print Python output, cut if off there.
+* Added more settings.
+* Added a 'Bot Typist' output panel.
+It shows the command line sent to LLM and any errors.

 ### 0.2.0 - "LLM's have lots of options"